jollyrojer/interns/README.md

 # INSTRUCTION
-In that repository you can found a 3 folders with:
+In that repository you can find a 3 folders with:
 ### JENKINS
 * https://github.com/BasileoLuv/J-N-D/tree/Jenkins-slave-nexus/jenkins
 1 docker container with jenkins